Petrinja: Minority councils and representatives

 Directly elected minority councils and representatives are tasked with consulting tasks for the local or regional authorities in which they are advocating for minority rights and interests, integration into public life and participation in the management of local affairs.
 At the 2023 Croatian national minorities councils and representatives elections Bosniaks and Serbs of Croatia fulfilled legal requirements to each elect their own 15 members minority council of the Town of Petrinja.

 Sports

 The local chapter of the HPS is HPD "Zrin", which had 49 members in 1936 under the Matija Filjak presidency.
-At th time, it had a photography section Membership fell to 45 in 1937.
+At the time, it had a photography section.
+Membership fell to 45 in 1937.